Becoming a BAN Analyst

 - Either individually or with another analyst, observe the due diligence process for a prospective portfolio company.

 The Senior BAN Analysts typically host an Information Session and accept applications in early September of the Fall Semester.
-Students interested in the Baylor Angel Network should be on the lookout for flyers with more information and should plan to attend the Information Session.
+Students interested in applying to the Baylor Angel Network should be on the lookout for flyers with more information and should plan to attend the Information Session.
 Students can also check Handshake for more details.